-To run a schema-aware transformation from the command line, use appropriate options on the
+To run a schema-aware transformation or query from the command line, use appropriate options on the

 -val:strict to request strict validation of the source document, or

 -val:lax for lax validation.
 This applies not only to the principal source

 document loaded from the command line, but to all documents loaded via the doc() and document() functions.

 When running from the command line, type annotations on constructed elements in the result tree are lost when the output is serialized.

 -outval:recover option on the command line causes validation errors encountered in

 processing a final result tree to be treated as warnings, allowing processing to continue.